DerekSmits/micro-data/README.md

-# README
+# Micro-data

-This README would normally document whatever steps are necessary to get the application up and running.
+A part of microservices.
+That part give data from database and put data in it using GraphQL queries

-Things you may want to cover:
+* Ruby: ruby 3.0.0

-* Ruby version
+* Installing

-* System dependencies
+    * git clone <URL of project>

-* Configuration
+    * bundle install

-* Database creation
+* Database initialize:

-* Database initialization
+    * rails db:create

-* How to run the test suite
+    * rails db:migrate

-* Services (job queues, cache servers, search engines, etc.)
+* Run tests:

-* Deployment instructions
+    * rspec

-* ...
+    * You can find text coverage open **coverage/index.html**